zzxwill/odps/intl.en-US/Quick Start/Data import.md

 # Data import {#concept_amj_mjy_5db .concept}

+This article gives you a detailed introduction to Tunnel command importing data, MaxCompute Studio importing data, and other ways of importing data to MaxCompute.

 You can import and export  data through MaxCompute using the following methods:

 -    [Tunnel commands](../../../../reseller.en-US/User Guide/Data upload and download/Tunnel commands.md), directly on the console.